Quantum Modularity for a Closed Hyperbolic 3-Manifold: The state integral

-Since work of Garoufalidis--Kashaev~\cite{GK:rat,GK:qser}, we have known how to factorise certain ``untrapped'' state integrals at rationals and in the upper and lower half plane.
-Their work makes a clear connection between $q$--hypergeometric sums and state integrals.
-In particular, to get a state integral associated to a $q$--hypergeometric sum one needs only replace the sum by an integral and all the $q$--Pochhammer symbols by Faddeev's quantum dilogarithm.
-For example, for the figure--eight knot in Example~\ref{ex:41} we have $q$--series \be \sum_{k=0}^{\infty}(-1)^{k}\frac{q^{k(k+1)/2}}{(q;q)_{k}^{2}} \ee which corresponds to a state integral \be \int_{\BR+i0}\e(-x^2/2)\Phi_{\mathsf{b}}(x)^2dx\,. \ee Sometimes state integrals cannot be factorised by pushing a contour to infinity such as \be \sum_{k=0}^{\infty}\frac{q^{k(k+1)}}{(q;q)_{k}} \rightarrow \int_{\BR+i0}\e(-x^2)\Phi_{\mathsf{b}}(x)dx\,. \ee For the $q$--series, this amounts to the fact the series does not converge when $|q|>1$.
+which would come from the sum $\sum_{k=0}^{\infty}q^{k(k+1)}(q;q)_{k}^{-1}$.
+For the $q$-series, this amounts to the fact the series does not converge when $|q|>1$.
 This can be remedied by an ``untrapping'' procedure, which was found in the context of state integrals in unpublished work of Garoufalidis--Kashaev~\cite{Gar:untraptalk}.
-This was then found in the context of $q$--series in~\cite{Wh:thesis} and using both methods factorisation can be done for a much larger class of state integrals.
-This uses the $q$--binomial theorem and the Fourier transform of the Faddeev quantum dilogarithm.
+This was then found in the context of $q$-series in~\cite{Wh:thesis} and using both methods factorisation can be done for a much larger class of state integrals.
+This uses the $q$-binomial theorem and the Fourier transform of the Faddeev quantum dilogarithm.

 After factorising the state integral, there is a final step to proving quantum modularity.
 This step involves expressing the factorisation as a quotient of two matrices.
 This was originally discovered in work of Garoufalidis--Zagier~\cite{GZ:qser,GZ:RQMOD} under the name quadratic relations.
-In terms of $q$--difference equations this can be described in terms of a certain duality discussed in~\cite{GW:qmod}.
-Once the identity is found this step can be done automatically using $q$--holonomic methods of~\cite{WilfZeil,Zeilberger} and checking boundary conditions.
+In terms of $q$-difference equations, this can be described in terms of a certain duality discussed in~\cite{GW:qmod}.
+Once the identity is found, this step can be done automatically using $q$-holonomic methods of~\cite{WilfZeil,Zeilberger} and checking boundary conditions.